-Google clarified its instructions for modifying title tags in search results.
+Google has updated its rules and policies for modifying title tags in search results.
 Google made changes to the Search Central rules that govern how title tags are displayed in search results.

 The update clarified and eliminated numerous ambiguities in the terminology that made the guideline difficult to understand without altering the guidance itself.

 Keep reading this short guideline provided by SEO Agency.

 The purpose of title tags, which are considered meta elements, is to describe the topic of a web page.
 Additionally, they affect rankings.

 In order to make their website relevant for specific search terms, many publishers employ the title tag in search results.